nim-lang/website/jekyll/faq.md

 six months that can be used as a base for projects requiring a stable foundation.
 Breaking changes are rare but are [documented](https://nim-lang.org/blog/2018/03/01/version-0180-released.html) in detail and can typically be managed with minimal effort.
-The compiler also highlights deprecated methods to provide sufficient notice and transition time through changes.
+The compiler also highlights deprecated features to provide sufficient notice and transition time through changes.

 ## How fast is Nim?

-Benchmarks show it to be comparable to C. Some language features (methods, closures, message passing) are not yet as optimized as they could and will be.
+Benchmarks show it to be comparable to C or C++.
+Nim can be used as a high level language as well as a low level language -- always with excellent performance, but some language features are more expensive than others.
-The only overhead Nim has over C is the GC which has been tuned for years but still needs some work.

 ## What about JVM/CLR backends?